 EWOT vs. HBOT (Hyperbaric oxygen)

-We are often asked if you can get similar benefits from EWOT as you do from HBOT and which modality is better for you.
+When it comes to EWOT vs HBOT, we are often asked if you can get similar benefits from EWOT as you do from HBOT and which modality is better for you.
 We should start by saying that oxygen, in all its forms can be beneficial to you, and both offer tremendous potential benefits.
 Before we can answer this question, let’s first understand what each modality is and what it does.